-A guardian may only be appointed for someone whose ability to respond to people, events, and environments is impaired to such an extent that they lack the capacity to meet the essential requirements for their health, care, safety, habilitation, or therapeutic needs without assistance from a guardian.
-A conservator can be appointed only if the person’s ability to respond to events, people, and environments is so impaired that they lack the capacity to manage their financial affairs or provide for the support of their dependents without assistance from a conservator.
+A guardian may only be appointed for someone whose ability to respond to people, events, and environments is impaired to such an extent that they lack the capacity to meet the essential requirements for their health, care, safety, habilitation, or therapeutic needs without helpfrom a guardian.
+A conservator can be appointed only if the person’s ability to respond to events, people, and environments is so impaired that they lack the capacity to manage their financial affairs or give support of their dependents without help from a conservator.

 What role do Guardianships or Conservatorships play in estate planning?

 Estate planning is often thought of as planning what you do with your property at death.
 This kind of planning is typically accomplished through a will or a trust.
 If someone dies without a will, there are rules on how that person’s property will be distributed – this is also known as intestate succession.
 But a secondary aspect of estate planning is to plan for the chance of future incapacity.
-Some people will experience a time when they are not able to care for themselves or manage their property on account of dementia or other reasons.
-A guardianship or conservatorship is a court process for those who have failed to plan for this possibility in advance.
+Some people will experience a time when they are unable to care for themselves or manage their property on account of dementia or other reasons.
+A guardianship or conservatorship is a court process for those who didn't plan for this possibility in advance.

-Guardianships and conservatorships help ensure people, their interests, and their property, are properly cared for.
+Guardianships and conservatorships help make sure people, their interests, and their property, are properly cared for.
 They serve an important role to protect the physical and financial well-being of those who cannot do so themselves.
-However, guardianships and conservatorships must be approved and overseen by a court, which may require court costs and attorney’s fees.
-Therefore, it is generally recommended that guardianships or conservatorships be avoided through the use of a power of attorney, a living will, a living trust, or other planning mechanisms.
+However, guardianships and conservatorships must be approved and overseen by a court, which may have court costs and attorney’s fees.
+Therefore, it is generally recommended that guardianships or conservatorships be avoided through a power of attorney, a living will, a living trust, or other planning mechanisms.

 What are the advantages of a Guardianship or Conservatorship?

 Guardianships or conservatorships allow control over the financial, personal, and medical needs of a protected person.
-They may allow money and property to be managed to benefit the protected person and be applied for their benefit.
-They also allow certain medical decisions to be made to ensure the person is properly cared for.
-Without the assistance and oversight of a qualified guardian and conservator, an individual’s needs can go unmet.
+They may allow money and property to be managed to help the protected person and be applied for their benefit.
+They also allow certain medical decisions to be made to make sure the person is properly cared for.
+Without the help a of a qualified guardian and conservator, an individual’s needs can go unmet.

 What are the disadvantages of a Guardianship or Conservatorship?

-or conservator are limited to what can be found in South Dakota statute.
+A guardianship or conservator are limited to what can be found in South Dakota statute.
 For instance, a conservator lacks the power to make any changes to the protected person’s will or trust without court approval.
 A conservator must follow a particular procedure for selling any property of the protected person.
 If a guardian isolates the protected person, they may be removed by the court.
-Guardianships and conservatorships may be expensive or time consuming to acquire from the court and may require court approval to perform certain functions.
-Because guardianships or conservatorships are complex, potentially costly, and time consuming, it is generally preferred to avoid the use of a guardianship or conservatorship, if possible.
+Guardianships and conservatorships may be expensive or time consuming to get from the court and may need court approval to do certain functions.
+Because guardianships or conservatorships are complex, potentially costly, and time consuming, it is generally preferred to avoid a guardianship or conservatorship, if possible.